wnocka-aspect/PDFMarkupProcessor/README.md

 # PDFMarkupProcessor
-Batch processing of PDF markups based on mkarup Comments and associated replacement values in an Excel file.
+Batch processing of PDF markups based on markup Comments and associated replacement values in an Excel file.